j-obriot/zotero_remarkable_sync/README.md

 Files can be renamed afterward, but should keep the 8-characters identifying string at the end of the name (or just before .pdf).

+For now it's only one way, Zotero -> Remarkable.
+But with a few modification it should be simple to do the inverse.

+I don't know if item keys are preserved between synced zotero libraries...

 should be POSIX compliant but needs:

 - `jq` for json parsing